 Manufacturing companies continuously seek TPM implementation steps to increase their production and efficiency in today’s fast-paced business world.
 Equipment downtime and unforeseen maintenance are among manufacturers’ most significant problems.
 Unplanned maintenance can seriously disrupt operations, raising expenses, lowering output, and customer satisfaction.
 In the last three years, 82% of companies experienced at least one unplanned downtime incident.
 Additionally, businesses must take action to reduce any hazards to their workers and the environment because these issues are growing more and more significant.

 In response to these difficulties, many firms perform TPM implementation steps to enhance equipment dependability and increase production effectiveness.
-But what really is TPM, and how can it assist businesses in overcoming these difficulties.
+But what really is TPM, and how can it assist businesses in overcoming these difficulties let’s see.

-Total Productive Maintenance – TPM process is a strategy for maintaining and enhancing the performance of equipment that involves all employees.
+Total Productive Maintenance – The TPM is a strategy for maintaining and enhancing the performance of equipment that involves all employees.
 The TPM implementation process boosts overall equipment effectiveness (OEE) through less downtime, increased productivity, and providing employees with a safer environment.
 TPM promotes a culture of continuous improvement by involving all staff members in identifying issues, dealing with them, and suggesting solutions.
-Optimizing equipment performance and lowering maintenance and production downtime costs are the two primary objectives of the TPM pillars.
+It’s best described as a comprehensive method that incorporates everyone in an organization to attain near-perfect output.
+The goal of total productive maintenance is to maintain equipment and prevent unexpected downtime.

 Total Productive Maintenance is built upon eight pillars to accomplish these objectives.
 Let’s take a look at them.